 BARTLEY J. MADDEN email@example.com

-BARTLEY J MADDEN cofounded Callard Madden & Associates where his early work led to the CFROI valuation model.
-He is currently an independent researcher focused on knowledge building and wealth creation as opposite sides of the same coin, and restructuring the FDA’s approval process for new drugs.
+BARTLEY J MADDEN is currently an independent researcher focused on knowledge building and value creation as opposite sides of the same coin; on promoting research keyed to the firm as the fundamental unit of economic progress; and on restructuring the regulatory process for access to new drugs.

-In 1970, Madden partnered with Charles G. Callard and started Callard Madden & Associates where his early research resulted in the CFROI (cash-flow-return-on-investment) valuation model widely used today by investment management firms.
-The CFROI model is unique in using a total systems approach whereby the assignment of a discount rate for valuing a firm is dependent upon the procedures used for forecasting future profits.
+In 1969, Madden partnered with Charles G. Callard and started Callard Madden & Associates where his early research resulted in the CFROI (cash-flow-return-on-investment) valuation model widely used today by investment management firms.
 CFROI Valuation: A Total System Approach to Valuing the Firm was published in 1999.